P0430 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 • and more.

-You’ll probably see other associated DTCs on your OBD II code reader.
+You’ll likely see other related DTCs on your OBD II code reader.

-With time, you might also see oxygen sensor malfunction as particulates cake up on them.
+With time, you might also see oxygen sensor malfunction as particulates build up on them.

 How To Fix Engine Trouble Code P0430